Home RecipesDessertsSpooky Eye Pies

 Instructions

-• Using a fork, pierce holes in the tart crusts and place on the baking sheet and cook for 12 minutes or until very lightly browned.
+• Using a fork, pierce holes in the tart crusts, place them on the baking sheet, and cook for 12 minutes or until very lightly browned.
 Remove from the oven and cool slightly.
-Reset the oven to 400 degrees Fahrenheit.
+Reset the oven to 400°F.

 • Pour the cherries and 1 cup of the cherry juice into a mixing bowl.
 Add 3/4 cup of sugar, tapioca flour, and salt.
 Stir well and let sit for 15-20 minutes.
 Stir well right before using the cherries.

-• Without overpacking the tarts, add the cherries and juice to the cooked tarts.
+• Without overpacking, add the cherries and juice to the cooked tarts.
 There will be leftover cherries and juice.
 Place 1/2 teaspoon of sugar on the top of the cherries in each filled tart.

 • Roll the prepared crust to about 14 inches in diameter.
 If you don't have a rolling pin, use a cup.
 Be sure to dust the surface and pie crust with flour.

 • Use the 3.5-inch cookie cutter to cut 8 circles from the crust.
 Then cut (8) 2-inch circles.
-Place the 3.5-inch crusts over the filled tarts and crimp with a fork to seal the crust.
+Place the 3.5-inch crusts over the filled tarts, then crimp with a fork to seal.

-• From the left-over cherries, pick out 4 of the best cherries and cut in half vertically so you are cutting end to end where the cherries were pitted.
+• From the leftover cherries, pick out 4 of the best cherries and cut them in half vertically, cutting end to end where the cherries were pitted.
 Place a half cherry in the middle of each tart with the smooth side facing up.

 • Cut out an eye shape in the middle of each 2-inch crust.
 Use the provided template or create another eye shape.
 Make sure the slot is not larger than the cherry eye.
 If you are using larger cherries, cut the eye slot a little bigger.